newrelic/nri-flex/docs/basic-tutorial.md

 4. [How to add more integrations](#Howtoaddmoreintegrations)
 5. [What's next?](#Whatsnext)

+## Prerequisites

+To follow this tutorial you only need some knowledge of your operating system and basic proficiency with its shell.
+No previous coding experience is required.
+Since you want to send data to New Relic, we assume that you know the basics of [New Relic Infrastructure](https://learn.newrelic.com/getting-started-with-infrastructure) and the [New Relic Query Language (NRQL)](https://learn.newrelic.com/writing-nrql-queries).

+Flex integrations are written as YAML files, a human-readable language for describing data.
+If you are not familiar with YAML, give a look at the excellent [Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/) guide.

+Different data sources may require different skills.
+For instance, the `commands` API you need some knowledge of the terminal, while the `url` API requires that you're comfortable with HTTP calls, JSON payloads, and REST terminology.
+Knowing what you want to collect and where that is is important.

+While knowing [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) is not required, a basic grasp of regex can greatly enhance your Flex experience.
+Resources like [Regex101](https://regex101.com/) can help you when composing and debugging regular expressions.

+Flex is not hard!
+If you get stuck, reach out to the community or [file an issue](https://github.com/newrelic/nri-flex/issues).

 ##  1. <a name='InstalltheInfrastructureagent'></a>Install the Infrastructure agent

 Starting from New Relic Infrastructure agent version 1.10.7, Flex comes bundled with the agent.
 To install the Infrastructure agent, see:

 - [Install Infrastructure for Linux using the package manager](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure/linux-installation/install-infrastructure-linux-using-package-manager)

+  or

 - [Install Infrastructure for Windows Server using the MSI installer](https://docs.newrelic.com/docs/infrastructure/install-configure-manage-infrastructure/windows-installation/install-infrastructure-windows-server-using-msi-installer)

 You can [start, stop, restart, and check](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/configuration/start-stop-restart-check-infrastructure-agent-status) the Infrastructure agent from the command line.
 The agent must run in [root/administrator mode](https://docs.newrelic.com/docs/infrastructure/install-configure-infrastructure/linux-installation/linux-agent-running-modes).